oizumi-lab/GWTune/README.md

     ```

 ### Step2
+Although this toolbox works on CPU only, using a GPU will be more effective, especially when the number of points to align is large.
-After installing the above packages, install `torch` that is compatible with your environment.
+If you are using a GPU, install `torch` that is compatible with your environment.
 See the [official pytorch page](https://pytorch.org/get-started/locally/) for compatibility information.

 ## Datasets for the main tutorial